Some of the MiSTer cores do not supply complete DV1 meta data.

 overscan.color = 0x123456

-On the Morph navigate to the Border Detect screen Main Menu
+On the Morph navigate to the Border Detect screen Main Menu->RX Input Analyzer->Border Detect

 Once the accumulated data matches the reported width and height, the horizontal/vertical start values are marked green.
 These are the values you need for the config.